Changing the Narrative

 Hear directly from our aspiring young authors, their parents and our amazing Workshop Facilitators.

 The 'Look Like Me Book Challenge' C.I.C. exists to

 We want to inform, educate and emphasize the

 importance of diversity and inclusivity for a positive

 Currently, only 7% of Black and Brown faces appear as main characters in children’s stories, compared to the 33.5% of BAME school children, in schools across the UK.
 This huge disparity is what we are campaigning to change, based on the premise that children cannot be what they do not see.

 We aim to leave a legacy imprint within literature from the BAME

-The Popcorn House is the first number 1 bestselling book to launch from our cohort of young budding authors, aged 6 – 12 years old.
+The Popcorn House is the first number 1 bestselling book to launch from our cohort of young budding authors, aged 7 – 12 years old.
+We are currently working with our older cohort of 13 - 18 years old, who are breaking the boundaries of representation.
 We are sure you agree this is a fantastic accomplishment for them all and would appreciate your continued support for our growth.